ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/statistics/envoy-statsd.md

 ![Screenshot of a Grafana dashboard that displays just information from Envoy](../../../../images/grafana.png)

-If you're using Grafana, [Alex Gervais] has written a template [$productName$ dashboard for Grafana] that works with either the metrics exposed by the Prometheus StatsD Exporter, or by [the `:8877/metrics` endpoint].
+If you're using Grafana, [Alex Gervais] has written a template [Emissary dashboard for Grafana] that works with either the metrics exposed by the Prometheus StatsD Exporter, or by [the `:8877/metrics` endpoint].

 [Alex Gervais]: https://twitter.com/alex_gervais
-[$productName$ dashboard for Grafana]: https://grafana.com/dashboards/4698
+[Emissary dashboard for Grafana]: https://grafana.com/dashboards/4698

 ## Using Datadog DogStatsD as the StatsD sink

-If you are a user of the [Datadog] monitoring system, pulling in the Envoy statistics from $productName$ is very easy.
+If you are a user of the [Datadog] monitoring system, pulling in the Envoy statistics from Emissary is very easy.

 [Datadog]: https://www.datadoghq.com/

-Because the DogStatsD protocol is slightly different than the normal StatsD protocol, in addition to setting $productName$'s `STATSD_ENABLED=true` environment variable, you also need to set the `DOGSTATSD=true` environment variable:
+Because the DogStatsD protocol is slightly different than the normal StatsD protocol, in addition to setting Emissary's `STATSD_ENABLED=true` environment variable, you also need to set the `DOGSTATSD=true` environment variable: